ewigl/gofile-enhanced/README.md

 >
 > A window will pop up displaying all file lists, and you can start downloading after confirming everything is correct.
 >
-> "Recursive Download" only supports ABDM and Aria2 download methods.
+> "Recursive Download" can only be used with ABDM and Aria2.
 "Recursive Download" is still in testing phase.

 **You need to properly configure the ABDM and Aria2 download directories (absolute paths) in the settings.**